The Resident Patient

-The Resident Patient is the third album by emcee/producer and Wu-Tang Clan member Inspectah Deck.
+The Resident Patient is the third studio album by American rapper and Wu-Tang Clan member Inspectah Deck.
 Originally put out as a mixtape, its status as an official release is somewhat contested, and it is now generally considered a "street album"—an informal album released somewhat under the radar.
 It was also meant to be a prelude to his album The Rebellion; however, since its release, Deck has announced that The Resident Patient 2 will be coming ahead of The Rebellion, which will be his final album.